leodemisel/project-website/index.md

 ## Box office analysis

-Now that we have an idea of the correlations between release month and box office, let's go deeper and try to find some causal link.
+Now that we have an idea of the correlations between release month and box office, let's go deeper and try to find some causal links.
 To begin, we seperate the movies countries per country of production, and perform a propensity score matching on each country and for each month.
 The matching covariates will be the following,

 | Relevant Covariate        | Description                                      |
 |------------------|--------------------------------------------------|